MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-virtual-machines-in-azure-portal.md

 ms.date: 10/05/2022
 ---

-# Use VM images to create Arc-enabled virtual machines on Azure Stack HCI
+# Use VM images to create Arc virtual machines on Azure Stack HCI

 > Applies to:Azure Stack HCI, version 22H2; Azure Stack HCI, version 21H2

 This article describes how to create an Arc-enabled VM starting with the VM images that you have created on your Azure Stack HCI cluster.
-You can create Arc-enabled VMs using the Azure portal or the Azure CLI.
+You can create Arc VMs using the Azure portal or the Azure CLI.

 ## About Azure Stack HCI cluster resource